 How to calculate property taxes in Massachusetts

 To estimate property taxes in Massachusetts, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 1.14%, so a property valued at $500,000 would have an estimated annual property tax of $5,700.
+This page applies the state average effective owner-occupied rate of 1.00%, so a home valued at $500,000 produces a baseline annual estimate of $5,000.

 Massachusetts limits annual levy growth under Proposition 2½, which constrains how fast a community's total tax can rise.